'}}

 Lastly, Anatolius's knowledge of astronomy also added substance to the Church's lunar calendar calculations for calculating the date of Easter.
 His 19-year cycle used to determine the date of Easter, known as the 'Metonic cycle,' was widely accepted and is a testament to his intelligence and understanding.

-See also Cecilia
+See also Florian

 In summary, Anatolius of Laodicea's intellectual prowess and theological insight significantly influenced the development of the early Christian doctrine and theology, shaping the beliefs and practices of the Catholic Church as we know it today.